 These small protuberances can range in size from 1mm – 3mm.
 Studies show that 15% to 45% of all men get PPP at some point in their lives, and they occur most often in younger, uncircumcised men.
 This condition is usually first noticed when the patients are in their twenties or thirties.

 Although they are not related to a pathological condition and pose no risk to a man’s health, most patients seek medical attention because they or their sexual partners consider them aesthetically displeasing.

 Sometimes, they are mistaken for HPV warts or other sexually transmitted diseases.
 However, PPP are not contagious and do not threaten your health.
 You do not contract them through sexual contact and they are not linked in any way to cancer.

 PPP are actually quite common, and, aside from occasional sensitivity during sex, cause no harm.
 The number, size, or area covered by PPP is not affected by diet, exercise, or sexual activity.

 After noticing these bumps, they should be brought to the attention of a doctor.
 Once it is clear that the diagnosis is PPP and not genital warts or molluscum, you can discuss treatment options.
 Since they are wholly benign and, in some cases, may resolve over time without treatment, doing nothing is also reasonable choice.

 Searching the Internet, one finds many possible ‘treatments’ for PPP.
 Recommendations include tea tree oil, acid peels and even mint toothpaste.
 To our knowledge, none of these ‘treatments’ work and at times were reported to cause pain and discomfort.

-To learn more about PPP treatment options or to schedule a free consultation in the Los Angeles area, contact us by phone or e-mail today.
+To learn more about PPP treatment options or to schedule a consultation, contact us by phone or e-mail today.
 Our friendly and knowledgeable staff will be happy to answer any questions you may have and make you feel completely comfortable with the entire process.